Fukiware Falls -吹割の滝

 Take the Kanetsu highway and exit at Numata IC.
 From here take the national route 120 heading east for about 20 km

-How is the area around the waterfall？
+The area around the Falls？

 Around the waterfall you will find a little town, mostly made of souvenir shops and restaurants.
 Some of them boast incredibly delicious dishes!

 Fukiware Falls are located along the course of a river in a gourge.
-From the parking I walked down on the trail, and in front of my eyes there was a breathtaking view, especially because I visited the area during autumn, when the coloured foliage is in its full.
+From the parking we walked down on the trail, in front of our eyes there was a breathtaking view.
+Especially because we visited the area during autumn, when the coloured foliage is in its full.

 From afar we could hear the sound and see the mist of the waterfalls.
 We walked along the river to get close to them and finally we thought “wow, the Niagara falls of Japan!” (though we have never been to the real ones).
 The water of the river was so pristine that we thought we could drink it, the water shaped rocks were quite impressive.